GerHobbelt/cef-wiki/ContributingWithGit.md

 ## Creating a Pull Request

-You can create a pull request via the "Create pull request" option in Bitbucket's left-hand navigation bar.
+Pull requests can only be created from a repository that was [forked](https://confluence.atlassian.com/bitbucket/forking-a-repository-221449527.html) using the Bitbucket interface.
+After pushing your changes to the forked repository you can create the pull request as described [here](https://confluence.atlassian.com/bitbucket/create-a-pull-request-945541466.html).
 Pull requests will only be accepted if they meet the requirements described above.
-Detailed information about working with Bitbucket pull requests is available [here](https://confluence.atlassian.com/bitbucket/create-a-pull-request-945541466.html).

 ## Reviewing a Pull Request